 There is a big difference between carrying an unloaded firearm on the way to a hunting block and hunting or firing it.

 Trespassing on private land with a firearm is a serious offence.
 Similarly, illegal hunting (whether hunting without a permit on DOC land, or without permission on private land), is a serious offence.
 Killing livestock without the owner’s permission attracts a range of serious charges.

-The public access areas depicted on our maps show where the public has rights of access and what types of access (walking, cycles, horseback, vehicles, guns and dogs).
+The public access areas depicted on our maps show where the public has rights of access.

 Enforcing illegal behaviour is a separate matter and is independent of public rights of access.
 Enforcing the law is the responsibility of a range of agencies.
 It is separate to the rights of access.